 Taxis in Gibraltar

-Taxis are easily found in Gibraltar.
-They can be caught at taxi ranks all around Gibraltar and can be used for both everyday and tourism purposes.
-Ride-hailing applications such as Uber are also available in Gibraltar.
+Taxis are easily found in Gibraltar and locals generally use them as their daily mode of transport.
+They can be caught at taxi ranks all around Gibraltar and can also be used for tourism purposes.

 Driving in Gibraltar

-Expats with a driver's licence from an EU country can drive in Gibraltar on this licence until it expires.
-Once it does, they can easily swap it out for a local Gibraltan licence.
-Expats with a non-EU drivers' licence should get an International Driving Permit before moving to Gibraltar.
+Expats with a driving licence from an EU country can drive in Gibraltar on this licence until it expires.
+Once it does, they can easily swap it out for a local Gibraltar licence.
+Expats with a non-EU driving licence should get an International Driving Permit before moving to Gibraltar.
 Once they have been in the country for six months, they'll need a local licence.
-Non-EU expats cannot do a direct driver's licence swap and will have to take a two-part driving test to obtain a local licence.
+Non-EU expats cannot do a direct driving licence swap and will have to take a two-part driving test to obtain a local licence.

 Cycling in Gibraltar

 Owing to its small size, Gibraltar is well suited to travel by bicycle.
-Expats can either buy their own bicycle (new or pre-owned) or can make use of the bike-sharing scheme known as Redbike.
-Managed by automated terminals, Redbike is operational 24 hours a day, and bicycles can be rented from and returned to any combination of terminals throughout Gibraltar.
+Expats can either buy their own bicycle (new or pre-owned) or can make use of the bike-sharing scheme known as Redibike.
+Redibike is managed by automated terminals and is operational 24 hours a day.
+Bicycles can be rented from and returned to any combination of terminals throughout Gibraltar.